 Kathy is a second-year psychology specialist.
 She is still exploring specific direction she would like to pursue in psychology; she is interested in developmental, social, and clinical psychology.
 Her more niche interest is the psychology of members of fringe groups such as flat-earthers; how they arrive and become attracted to their illogical conclusions.
 Overall, her interest in psychology stems from her fascination with understanding and improving things such as abnormal behaviours through the scientific study of the mind.
 She loves interacting with children and has volunteered at summer camps prior to joining the lab.

 Brianna is a second-year undergraduate student studying Criminology and Political Science.
 She is interested in developmental psychology, specifically with relation to moral issues.
 In the StarLab, Brianna hopes to gain further understanding of psychological research and children’s perception of concepts such as the moral virtue and moral obligation.
 In her spare time, she enjoys exploring nature, reading, playing the flute and guitar, and cooking.

 Philip is a third-year specialist in Psychology, a major in Cognitive Science and a minor in Philosophy.
-His academic interests revolve around how the mind develops and affords higher cognitive process like morality, ideas of the self, wisdom, rationality and intelligence.
+His academic interests revolve around higher cognitive process like morality, ideas of the self, wisdom, rationality and intelligence.
 He is also extremely passionate about how researchers can understand pressing questions about the human mind in a lucid and truthful manner; one that is afforded to us by using the research methods of the modern behavioural sciences and the rigour and clarity provided by a philosophically informed framework.
 Outside of his academic interests, he has enjoys reading a great deal.